-One of our primary goals is to help teachers make their students good thinkers – by giving them the tools to think and solve problems.
-We strongly believe that effective teachers must be reflective, willing to carefully examine their practice and student outcomes.
+A primary goal of MCNC is to help teachers make their students good thinkers – by giving them the tools to think and solve problems.
+MCNC believes that effective teachers must be reflective, which translates into a willingness to carefully examine their practice and student outcomes.

-Peer Review is a major MCNC initiative, in which a skilled MCNC coach works with the teachers to help them reflect on their practice.
+Peer Review is a major MCNC initiative, where a skilled MCNC coach works with teachers to help them reflect on their practice.
 Teachers visit each other’s classes, write self-reflection pieces, share them in a public space, attend workshops, set up and join a personnel committee whose purpose is to facilitate and expand this self-reflection process, and train students to write their own self-reflective pieces.

-The skills necessary to help our students become good thinkers, and teachers to become reflective practitioners, do not reside in one person, and so a professional learning community is essential.
+The skills necessary to help our students become good thinkers, and teachers to become reflective practitioners, do not reside in one person.
+Therefore, a professional learning community is essential.
 MCNC provides support for the development of professional learning communities and cross-institution learning communities.
-Inside outside expertise is developed and nurtured by activities such as Peer Reviews, Critical Friends Reviews, coaching in literacy, math and student support; major events such as our Winter Principal’s Leadership Conference, Technical Assistance Conference and Summer Professional Development Institute; and the use of social networking.
+Inside/ outside expertise is developed and nurtured by activities such as Peer Reviews, coaching in literacy, math and student support, and the use of social networking.
+MCNC also holds two major professional development events each year-a Winter Leadership Conference, and a Summer Professional Development Institute.
+These events provide opportunities for MCNC members and non-members to attend workshops, share best practices, establish peer networks with like minded educators from across the nation, develop leadership skills, analyze data and develop school improvement plans.